 Potential Reach

-Potential reach is the total number of people who could theoretically see a post from your brand advocates.
+Social proof potential reach is the total number of people who could theoretically see a post from your brand advocates.
 It’s calculated by adding up the total number of followers or connections each advocate has across their social networks.
 For example, if an advocate with 1,000 LinkedIn connections and 500 Twitter followers shares your content, their potential reach is 1,500.
 This metric is a powerful way to demonstrate the scale of your program’s influence.

 Impressions